 🧡 Skip to main content🔍 Skip to search

-The Wait for App Actions pauses a workflow until the specified application or background process changes its runtime status.
-You can choose to wait for an app to be running or not running before continuing with next Actions.
+The Wait for App Action pauses a workflow until the specified application or background process changes its runtime status.
+You can choose to wait for an app to be running or not running before continuing with the next Action.

 WaitDetails